 Using side cutter, bolt cutters, or wire cutters, isolate any other copper rich components like insulated wire or fan motors.
 The fan motors in large scrap air conditioning units are generally very good motors for tearing apart.

 Save all of the left over steel.
-It adds up much quicker then think.
+It adds up much quicker than you realize.
 I know it sounds crazy to most of us reading this, but there are still many people who will just throw out the steel because they don’t think it’s worth saving.
-(If you don’t like dealing with steel, I know many people who will “recycle” it for free. )
+(If you don’t like dealing with steel, I know many people who will “recycle” it for free. 😀 )

 - Don’t sell your AC units as shred, if you can help it.